SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

 (We should probably calculate a 95% confidence limit on that!
 Right?)

-So&hellip; yeah, it's nothing like the 90%+ efficacy of a vaccine that _prevents you from getting sick in the first place_, but it' still good to reduce the risk of hospitalization or death by about half for those who do get sick.
+So&hellip; yeah, it's nothing like the 90%+ efficacy of a vaccine that _prevents you from getting sick in the first place_, but it's still good to reduce the risk of hospitalization and death by about half for those who do get sick.

 And, of course, it's not yet approved.
 That's a whole 'nother story, and more FDA hearings.